Kura Forrester: Career

 In 2013, Forrester moved to London for two years as part of her OE, where she met fellow New Zealand comedian Jarred Christmas, who invited Forrester to perform at a comedy gig he was running.
 She returned to New Zealand in 2015 and performed her first solo comedy show, Tiki Tour, as part of the 2015 New Zealand International Comedy Festival.

 Forrester has appeared in numerous productions across television, film, and theatre.
 She had a small role in Taika Waititi and Jemaine Clement's mockumentary film What We Do in the Shadows, as a victim of Viago – the vampire played by Waititi.
 Other feature film credits include The Breaker Upperers, Belief: The Possession of Janet Moses and Fantail.

 On television, Forrester has had leading roles in Auckland Daze, Super City, Find Me A Māori Bride, The Barefoot Bandits, The Adventures of Suzy Boon, Jandal Burn, Golden Boy and Educators.
 In 2019, she joined the core cast of Shortland Street, New Zealand's longest-running drama and soap opera.
 She plays Desdemona Schmidt, the larger-than-life socialite mother of Angel Schmidt.

-Theatre credits include Perplex, Camping, Ngā Pou Wahine, The Wholehearted, Amadeus and When Sun and Moon Collide.
+Forrester's theatre credits include Perplex, Camping, Ngā Pou Wahine, The Wholehearted, Amadeus and When Sun and Moon Collide.